 Unfortunately, butter and open fire of the grill don’t play nicely together.
 Butter will quickly run off and go up in flames.
 That’s where a large 12″ cast iron pan comes in really handy.
 You pan-sear the meat with butter and oil over high heat, to give it a beautiful, intensely flavored crust.
 Then immediately transfer the pan into a preheated oven to complete the cooking which will result in a buttery-tender, perfectly cooked filet mignon.
 This is it.
 Simple yet very effective.

-To make a perfect filet mignon you need to start with a good meat, I think that goes without saying.
+To cook a perfect filet mignon you need to start with a good meat, I think that goes without saying.
 Use the highest grade meat you can buy.

 Butter or not, good marbling will make filet mignon more tender and taste better.